szoftveres/RF_Microwave/LNA_design/cascode/README.md

 ### Build and measurements

+T-match input version; the final tuned stub lengths are exactly as simulated:

 ![lnapcb](lnapcb.jpg)
 ![lnacloseup](lnacloseup.jpg)

-The measured gain (19.68dB, the 10dB attenuator on the output of the LNA was not involved in the calibration) as well as the final tuned stub lengths are very close to simulated:
+The measured gain (19.68dB, the 10dB attenuator on the output of the LNA was not involved in the calibration) is very close to simulated:

 ![vnameas](vnameas.jpg)